MileHacker Logo

 Healthcare Access

 Canada has a high-quality public healthcare system.
 Non-residents typically pay out-of-pocket for medical services.
 Costs can be significant without insurance.
-Hospitals and clinics are available in major population centers.
+Hospitals and there are clinics available in major population centers.

 Emergency Services (Police, Fire, Ambulance): Dial 911 (toll-free).